Editor’s note: Before I first saw the poem “Front Sight Manual” (above) I saw this note from its maker:

 “What’s more, to your point earlier about the reader bringing their notion of consequences, I do just that.
 I see in the juxtaposition — ‘hammer / falls fire’ — direct cause and effect.
 I see the human situation: first, the hammer; next, the falling target; then the fire, metaphoric and actual.”

-“It’s interesting to me that you read the multiples of ‘firing’ as individual shots.
-I chose to put Terrell Fox quote 5
+TF: “It’s interesting to me that you read the multiples of ‘firing’ as individual shots.
+I chose to put

 the ‘firing’ string of words together as a representation of the trigger squeeze, of how much time seems to elapse during that slow steady squeeze to the rear.
 My intent was to use the word ‘firing’ as a measure of time, as a metric of the process rather than the final round in a list of shots.
 For me, the only shot in the piece comes at the final ‘fire.’
 Everything else occurs between the initial target identification and when the hammer falls.”